-Pacific @ Massey has a vision that, "Massey University will be the centre of excellence for enabling Pacific success in tertiary education, research, and social and economic transformation".
+The vision for Pacific @ Massey is that, "Massey University will be the centre of excellence for enabling Pacific success in tertiary education, research, and social and economic transformation".

-Our mission is "empowering Pacific students and communities to achieve their social and economic aspirations through excellence in education, research, and leadership".
+"Empowering Pacific students and communities to achieve their social and economic aspirations, through excellence in education, research, and leadership".

 Creation of the Pacific @ Massey strategy